theanine3D/source-engine-collision-tools/README.md

 Some features are customizeable and can be tweaked via optional settings.
 There is also a "Recommended Settings" button that will automatically guess the best settings for you based on the currently selected, active object.
 - **Generate Collision Mesh** - Generate a Source Engine-compliant collision model for every currently selected object.
   - Supports (optional) decimation, to automatically reduce the complexity of the resulting collision model
+- **Generate UV-based Collision** - Generates a collision mesh for the currently selected objects, based on each object's UV Map.
+Each UV island becomes a separate hull.
 - **Generate Fractured Collision** - This operator uses the Cell Fracture addon built into Blender to generate more accurate and performant collision meshes for Source Engine.
 However, unlike the above operator, it is intended to be used on individual props, not entire scenes at once.
 Works best on fully sealed objects with no holes or non-manifold geometry.
   - Automatically creates a gap between collision hulls to prevent overlapping.
 The size of the gap is determined by the "Gap Width" setting
   - Attempts to generate only the amount of hulls specified by the "Fracture Target" setting. ie. A "Fracture Target" of 4 will try to split up the model into only 4 parts.